SMosegaard/cds-vis/assignments/assignment-1/README.md

 $ source run.sh --method {hist/pretrained} --target {'image_xxxx.jpg'}
 ```
 The code will then execude image search utilizing the given method and retrieve similar images to the provided input, target image.

+When the code has finished running, it will print that the results have been saved in the terminal.

 ## Summary of results